gawkermedia/play2-closure/README.md

 ```

 The hot-swapping can now be implemented as a separate build job, which copies the templates to your productions servers
-in the appropriate directory under a new build number, and then call the hotswap API call to set the new build number
+in the appropriate directory under a new build number and then calls the hotswap API call to set the new build number
 on all production servers.

 ### Plugins

 This plugin supports Closure Template plugins.
-Play2-closure takes a list of classpaths in closureplugin.plugins.
+Play2-closure takes a list of classpaths in `closureplugin.plugins`.
 For
 example, to add the XliffMsgPlugin, you should add this to your application.conf:

 ```